 23 Dec Difference Between Banks & Insurance Companies

-When I consider the FSOC’s SIFI Designation for non-banks, the Difference Between Banks & Insurance Companies, I’m reminded of the joke:
+When I consider the FSOC’s SIFI Designation for non-banks, I’m reminded of two things – the difference between banks & insurance companies, and the joke:

 SIFI GUIDELINES FOR NON-BANK COMPANIES

-During the height of the crisis, AIG, Radian & XL Insurance were in the headlines.
-So they became synonymous in the public’s mind of what an insurance company does.
-But compared to MetLife or Allstate, these companies couldn’t be more different than a Chanel suit and a tracksuit.
-But the FSOC decided that they needed to explain their process for designating an insurance company a SIFI.
-You can read their process here: SIFI Designation for non-bank companies.
+During the height of the crisis, AIG, Radian, and XL Insurance were in the headlines, so they became synonymous in the public’s mind of what an insurance company does.
+Compared to MetLife or Allstate, however, these companies couldn’t be more different than a Chanel suit and a tracksuit.
+But, the FSOC decided that they needed to explain their process for designating an insurance company a SIFI.
+You can read their process online: SIFI Designation for non-bank companies.

 This blog takes a look at the FSOC’s SIFI Designation Process and explains the difference between banks and insurance companies.
 You may have to look elsewhere for the difference between a dozen eggs and an elephant.